-So you are considering a degree in meteorology or you are not sure what career path to pursue but you have a strong interest in sciences.
+Do you have a strong interest in the sciences and are considering a degree in meteorology?
+Are you not sure what career path to pursue?
 The following career guide will give you a broad overview of the exciting field of atmospheric and related sciences.

 Meteorology is the science of the atmosphere.
 It takes its name from the Greek word meteoron - something that happens high in the sky.
 The ancient Greeks observed clouds, winds, and rain and tried to understand how they are connected to one another.
 The weather was important in their relatively simple society because it affected the farmers who raised their food and their seamen who sailed the oceans.
 Today, our complex society and our environment are affected even more seriously by events and changes in the atmosphere.
 We must address many complicated issues and answer many difficult questions about the behavior of the atmosphere and its effects on the people of our planet.